Steve the Robot

 - Cleaner power: logic isolated from motor supply; shared ground to banish ghosts.

-- Deterministic control: correct input polarity fixed the “only one direction” gremlin.
+- Deterministic control: correct input polarity fixed the “only one direction” bug.

 - Edge depth: OAK-D handles depth on-device; Pi focuses on planning + UI.